-

 Thursday, June 12, 2025Public Comment Period Extended for Revisions to Skagit County Dangerous and Potentially Dangerous Dogs Code to Friday, June 27, 2025

-A public hearing was held on June 10, 2025, on proposed revisions to Skagit County Code relating to dangerous and potentially dangerous dogs.
-To provide additional opportunity for public input, the Skagit County Board of Commissioners has extended the public comment period related to proposed revisions to Skagit County Code.
-The Skagit County code provisions relating to dangerous and potentially dangerous dogs outline the process for determining whether an animal is potentially dangerous or dangerous,
+A public hearing was held on June 10, 2025, on proposed revisions to Skagit County code relating to dangerous dogs.
+To provide additional opportunities for public input, the Skagit County Commissioners have extended the public comment period to Friday, June 27th, at 4:30 p.m.
+Comments or questions regarding the proposed revisions can be directed via email to the Skagit County Commissioners at commissioners@co.skagit.wa.us or emilyd@co.skagit.wa.us or by mail to 1800 Continental Place, Mount Vernon, WA

 Friday, June 06, 2025Stehekin Trail, Camp, and Area Closures